Jonathan2251/lbd/source/llvmstructure.rst

 .. graphviz:: ../Fig/llvmstructure/cfg-ex.dot
   :caption: CFG for cfg-ex.ll

 DAG (Directed Acyclic Graph)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SSA in each BB (Basic Block) from CFG as the previous section can be
+The SSA form within each **Basic Block (BB)** from the **Control Flow Graph
+(CFG)**, as discussed in the previous section, can be represented using a
-represented in DAG.
+**Directed Acyclic Graph (DAG)**.

-Many important techniques for local optimization begin by transforming a basic
+Many key **local optimization** techniques begin by transforming a basic block
-block into DAG [#dragonbooks-8.5]_.
+into a DAG [#dragonbooks-8.5]_.

-For example, the basic block code and it's corresponding DAG as
+For example, the basic block code and its corresponding DAG are illustrated in
 :numref:`llvmstructure-dag-ex`.

 .. _llvmstructure-dag-ex:
 .. graphviz:: ../Fig/llvmstructure/dag-ex.gv
-   :caption: The left includes two destination register of DAG example and the
+   :caption: The left example includes two destination registers, while
-             right has one destination only
+             the right has only one destination.

-DAG and SSA are allowed for two destination virtual registers.
+DAG and SSA allow instructions to have two destination virtual registers.

-Assume ediv operation provides divide on interger which save quotient in "a" and
-remainder in "d".
+Assume the `ediv` operation performs integer division, storing the **quotient**
+in `a` and the **remainder** in `d`.

-For one destination register, DAG may simplify as the right of
+If only one destination register is used, the DAG may be simplified, as shown
-:numref:`llvmstructure-dag-ex`.
+on the right in :numref:`llvmstructure-dag-ex`.

-If b is not live on exit from the block, then we can do "common expression
+If `b` is not live at the exit of the block, we can apply **common subexpression
-remove" as the following table.
+elimination**, as demonstrated in the table below.

-.. table:: common expression remove process
+.. table:: Common Subexpression Elimination Process

   ====================================  ==================================================================
   Replace node b with node d             Replace b\ :sub:`0`\ , c\ :sub:`0`\ , d\ :sub:`0`\  with b, c, d